Reason #3 why the Wizard likes Bovada:

 Low Dice, High Dice

-The Hard Rock in Las Vegas and Texas Treasure casino cruises offer a pair of side bets based on the total of the dice in one throw.
+This pair of bets are based on the total of the dice in one throw.
 The "Low Dice" bet pays 1 to 1 on totals of 3 to 6 and 5 to 1 on a total of 2.
 The "High Dice" pays 1 to 1 on totals of 8 to 11 and 5 to 1 on a total of 12.
 The following return table on the Low Dice bet shows the house edge is 5.56%.
 The High Dice bet is the opposite so has the same house edge.

 Low Bet